ibel123/paint-quality-spc/paint-quality-spc.md

                 plot  = TRUE)
 ```

-Temperature is generally stable across the run, with one exception: Obs 50 (recorded at 32.0 °C) exceeds the UCL.
+Temperature is generally stable across the run, with one exception: Obs 50 (recorded at 32.0 °C) exceeds the UCL of 30.45 °C. This observation represents a genuine process upset where the temperature exceedance alone is sufficient to explain its out-of-control status.

 ```{r temp-summary}
 temp_vio    <- temp_qcc$violations